codeweb123/petpalsland/README.md

-# Getting Started with Create React App
+Pet Pal Land is a mock Edtech website created with a React frontend and utilizes React components.
+It features a Firebase/Firestore API backend where users, pets, lands persists.
+Students may choose a pet, choose a land and practice math skills.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

 ## Available Scripts